Pennsylvania Fly Fishing 3 min read

 Sulphur hatch on Manatawny Creek

-Hatches on the Manatawny are typical of a Pennsylvania freestone streams and can be quite good.
+Hatches on the Manatawny are typical of Pennsylvania freestone streams and can be quite good.
 Below is a list of the better hatches in order of emergence.
 The best flies for Manatawny Creek are those that match the hatch!

 • Little Black Stonefly